tigerfarm/arduino/Altair101/asm/programs/README.md

 # Writing Altair 101 Assembler Programs

 I wrote an assembler program that runs my laptop.
 It assembles source programs into machine byte code.
-Then, I use the assembler to upload the code to the Altair 101 machine over a serial port.
+Then, I use the assembler program to upload the code to the Altair 101 machine over a serial port.
 The machine receives the code and loads it into the emulator's memory.

 My first programs are to test, study, and demonstrate the implemented Intel 8080/8085 opcodes.